 How to get known as a locum GP

-- Join a local chambers or group and circulate members’ names and phone numbers to practices;
+- Join a local chambers or group;

 - Use the service finder function on your local primary care organisation website (CCGs in England, regional health board in Scotland and Wales) to find the practices within your work radius;